fadhrigabestari/openmpi/README.md

  - M. Fadhriga Bestari - 13516154

 ## Petunjuk Penggunaan Program
-1. Open your terminal from directory that possess this file
-2. Type 'make' in your terminal to compile this program
-3. Type this in your shell
+Run this in your terminal or on the server
 ```
+cd openmpi/src
+make
 mpirun -np 4 radix_sort {n element array}
 ```